 Hubble Constant: rate of universe expansion

-Part of Hubble’s law is an element called the Hubble Constant.
+Part of Hubble’s law is a factor called the Hubble Constant.
 This is the base rate at which the universe is expanding.
 The exact value of the Hubble Constant has been hard to pin down.
 Today’s scientists, using the Hubble Space Telescope (named after Edwin Hubble) have narrowed it down to approximately 72 kilometers per second per megaparsec.

 That’s where this week’s news comes in.
 Researchers at Princeton University released some new findings on the Hubble Constant in the journal Nature Astronomy.
 Up until now, there have been two ways to measure the Hubble Constant.